jumAsm/Bookery/README.md

 # <img src="bookery_icon.png" width="40" height="40"> Bookery Bookery – Comprehensive Book Marketplace

-**Bookery** is a robust Flutter-based mobile application developed as a semester project for the **Software Process Models (SW315)** course at the **University of Jeddah**.
+**Bookery** is a robust Flutter-based mobile application developed as a semester project for the **Software Process Models** course at the **University of Jeddah**.
 It serves as an all-in-one platform for book enthusiasts to manage personal collections and engage in a community-driven marketplace.

 ---